prw708/attendancesystem/README.md

 ## Usage

 As of this time, only Windows PCs are supported.
 Copy Attendance.exe and the out folder onto a selected location in your Windows PC.
 Alternatively, download the AttendanceSystem.zip file and extract to your preferred location.
 Make sure you have a Java Runtime Environment installed.
 Double-click on the AttendanceSystem.exe to run the program.
+The first user you create will be an admin.
+Then, the other users will be regular ones.